jpnorair/OTEAX/README.md

 1. It's completely royalty-free and the license is permissive.
 2. It doesn't require any block padding bytes.
 For example, the commonly used CBC and CMAC ciphers enforce 16 byte alignment in cipher-data.
 EAX does not.
 3. EAX has symmetric encoding and decoding stages, so the amount of memory and program code required for the application is comparably small.
-A build for Cortex-M3 can be as small as 16KB, and requires less than 256 bytes of memory, which is held entirely on the stack.
+A build for Cortex-M3 can be as small as 16KB, and requires less than 256 bytes of memory.
+If you decide to save contexts on the heap, the size of the stack memory goes down to less than 64 bytes.
 4. EAX is slower than OFB and GCM cipher modes, but it is faster than CBC or CMAC.
 It requires much less RAM and program code than all.
-5. Additional hardware optimization is possible via co-processors that support AES-CTR (many).
-CTR is the inner loop for EAX.
+5. Additional hardware optimization is possible via co-processors that support AES-CTR and AES-CBC(many).
+CTR and CBC are part of the inner loop in EAX.

 ## What is Novel About OTEAX?